Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 Field Name: Join_Count
 New field Name: CNT_ANGL
 New Field Alias;CNT_ANGL
-Output description: It changed the field name
+Output Description: The field name was successfully changed to CNT_ANGL.

 In the new_england_urbanized_areas_township_idty_massTrac_ANGL layer's Attribute table

 Add two new fields
 #### Add Field
+Tool: Add Field
+Purpose: To create new fields in the attribute table for storing counts of urban and non-urban collisions.
 Field Name: CNT_ANGL_URB
 Alias: CNT_ANGL_URB
-Data type: Double
+Data Type: Double

-- Create another field named CNT_ANGL_NURB with same instructions
+Create another field named CNT_ANGL_NURB using the same parameters.

+####  Calculating ANGL Collision Counts for Urban and Non-Urban Areas
 #### Select by attributes
+Purpose: To isolate polygons representing non-urbanized areas.
 Input Rows: new_england_urbanized_areas_township_idty_massTrac_ANGL
-Where: FID_new_england_urbanized_areas_2010_aeac84
-is equal to: -1
+Where: FID_new_england_urbanized_areas_2010_aeac84 is equal to -1
-Outcome Description: It selects all the rows where FID_new_england_urbanized_areas_2010_aeac84 is -1
+Outcome Description: Selects all rows where FID_new_england_urbanized_areas_2010_aeac84 equals -1, identifying polygons that represent non-urbanized areas.
-- It selects all the polygons that are Non-urbanized

 #### Calculate Field:
 - Right Click on CNT_ANGL_NURB and choose Calculate field